Special Needs Head Protection: A Buying Guide

 A concussion headband is worn around the head to help prevent concussions and other cranial injuries.
 Reducing the usual impact forces incurred with hits to the head, collisions with the ground, and objects striking the head, these specialized headbands lower the risk of developing a head or brain injury.
 While a concussion headband can’t prevent all concussions, it can reduce your chances of sustaining one.
 Less disturbance of the brain and skull may make a huge difference in the effects you experience and how well you recover.

-• Partial coverage: Perfect for children and adults who need moderate head protection, a partial coverage safety helmet focuses its defense against injuries to the forehead and top half of the head.
+Partial coverage: Perfect for children and adults who need moderate head protection, a partial coverage safety helmet focuses its defense against injuries to the forehead and top half of the head.
 Similar in design to a traditional cycling helmet, partial coverage headgear is ideal for users with less physically aggressive behaviors than those who require full coverage.
-Often employed as an additional safety measure against concussions and TBIs rather than a means of primary defense, partial coverage head protection is well suited for users who have a tendency toward top-of-head and forehead injuries.
+Often employed as an additional safety measure against concussions and TBIs rather than a means of primary defense, partial coverage head protection is well suited for users who tend to top-of-head and forehead injuries.

-• Headband: Lightweight and easy to adjust, protective headbands are specially engineered to reduce the risk of head injuries by absorbing and dispersing impact forces.
+Headband: Lightweight and easy to adjust, protective headbands are specially engineered to reduce the risk of head injuries by absorbing and dispersing impact forces.
 Also known as a concussion headband, this specialized protective headgear is often utilized in sports like soccer and basketball where players do not typically use helmets.
-Suitable for a variety of activities, headbands can be added to a protective helmet for optimal safety, or used alone by children and adults who only require some light head protection.
+Suitable for many activities, headbands can be added to a protective helmet for optimal safety, or used alone by children and adults who only require some light head protection.

-• Soft shell: Comprising a variety of different materials such as foam, leather, vinyl, and more, a soft shell safety helmet is specially configured to absorb shock, redistributing the impact on contact to protect the wearer from head injuries.
+Softshell: Comprising of many different materials such as foam, leather, vinyl, and more, a soft shell safety helmet is configured to absorb shock, redistributing the impact on contact to protect the wearer from head injuries.
 Innovative design elements make soft shell head protection softer, lighter, better ventilated, and more comfortable to wear for daily protection.
 Some designs harden immediately upon contact, providing optimal defense against TBIs and other common injuries of the head, face, and brain.

 Material

-• EVA foam: Producing a material that is rubber-like in softness and flexibility, EVA foam is an elastomeric polymer that’s extremely tough and crack-resistant.
-Also known as expanded or foam rubber, EVA foam provides unrivaled impact absorption and dispersion.
+Foam: Foam provides unrivaled impact absorption and dispersion.
 It helps reduce the risk of serious head injuries, yet it is super breathable and lightweight.
-Conveniently water-resistant for outdoor wear and easy to clean, headgear made with EVA foam will not cause skin irritation when worn against the scalp.
+Conveniently water-resistant for outdoor wear and easy to clean, headgear made with foam will not cause skin irritation when worn against the scalp.

-• Plastic: Typically using acrylonitrile butadiene styrene (ABS) or polycarbonate, polypropylene, and polyethylene formulations, plastic protective headgear is specially designed to withstand rough and tough wear.
+Plastic: Plastic protective headgear is typically made from acrylonitrile butadiene styrene (ABS), polycarbonate, polypropylene, or polyethylene formulations, and is specially designed to withstand tough wear.
 It is usually incorporated into the outer shell of a safety helmet, adding another level of protection for cotton or foam inner shells.
 Even though plastic safety helmets provide optimal durability against strong impacts to the head, they are often designed to feel soft to the touch, making them more comfortable for long-term wear.

-• Quick Release Chin Straps: these adjustable chin straps offer a quick release by simply squeezing the buckle, making the protective headgear fast and easy to remove by the wearer.
+Quick Release Chin Straps: These adjustable chin straps offer a quick release by simply squeezing the buckle, making the protective headgear fast and easy for the wearer to remove.

 Style

-• Traditional helmets: From minimal, partial head protection to complete and total protective headgear, traditional helmets come in a wide variety of styles to suit the special needs of their varied users.
-Hard shell helmets with full coverage are generally best for children and adults who require the most protection from penetration injuries, while partial-coverage soft shell helmets are usually utilized for lesser force impacts, such as headbanging.
+Traditional helmets: From minimal, partial head protection to complete and total protective headgear, traditional helmets come in several styles to suit the special needs of their varied users.
+Hard shell helmets with full coverage are generally best for children and adults who require the most protection from penetration injuries.
+Partial-coverage or soft shell helmets are usually utilized for lesser force impacts, such as headbanging.

 Final Thoughts

-When you consider the doubled mortality rates associated with head injuries, the importance of wearing special needs head protection for prevention cannot be overstated.
-Children and adults with epilepsy, ASD, cerebral palsy, SPD, and many other medical conditions that raise the risk of falls, seizures, and uncontrolled movement can find a safer way to live with these conditions by using the right protective headgear.
+When you consider the doubled mortality rates associated with head injuries, the importance of wearing head protection for injury prevention cannot be overstated.
+People with epilepsy, ASD, cerebral palsy, SPD, and other medical conditions that increase the chance of falls, seizures, and uncontrolled movements can live more safely by using protective headgear.

-We hope this special needs head protection buying guide holds the information you’ve been searching for, and we appreciate you taking the time to read it!
-Be sure to check out additional educational articles at Caregiver University, and sign up for our newsletter for more articles like this.
+We hope this buying guide holds the information you’ve been searching for, and we appreciate you taking the time to read it.
+For more information on special needs helmets, check out our other comprehensive articles on Caregiver University.
+Also, don‘t forget about our free continuing education courses at RehabMart Academy!

 Author: